Skip to main content

 ],

-If you were caching arbitrary objects, migrate to an explicit allowlist or switch to non-object cache payloads (such as arrays).
+If you were deserializing arbitrary cache objects, you need to migrate to explicit class allow lists or to non-object cache payloads (arrays, etc.).

 // config/session.php